tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   This is not harmful to the new protocol.
 * The validity of the certificate is determined by checking the certificate digest against a value carried in the fURL.
   Only a correctly signed certificate with a matching digest is accepted.
-  This validation will be replaced with a public key hash comparison.
+  This validation will be replaced with an SPKI hash comparison.
+  This introduces a difference from the Foolscap protocol: it allows the generation and use of new certificates using the same key pair.
+  This does not seem likely to pose any new risks.
+  On the contrary,
+  it may remove certain risks by allowing certificate renewal at certificate expiration time.
+  This will allow the certificate validation code to be simplified somewhat (compared to the current implementation which must make an exception for validity-period-related validation errors).

 A mixed-protocol storage node should: